|

 car, the couple's Rottweiler puppy, Buddy, and the interior of the

 couple's rented Port Dalhousie home are pretty much spot on.
+But there are also truths that will really

+hurt.
 The sickening homemade movies that Justice

 Patrick Lesage felt were too evil and depraved to show publicly in